BartekPog/sfd-encoder/README.md

   <img src="images/teaser_v5.png" width="90%">
 </p>

 Latent Diffusion Models (LDMs) inherently follow a coarse-to-fine generation process, where high-level semantic structure is generated slightly earlier than fine-grained texture.
 This indicates the preceding semantics potentially benefit the texture generation by providing a semantic anchor.
-Recent advances have integrated semantic priors from pretrained visual encoders to further enhance LDMs, yet they still denoise semantic and VAE-encoded texture synchronously, neglecting such ordering.
+However, existing methods denoise semantic and texture latents synchronously, overlooking this natural ordering.

 We propose **Semantic-First Diffusion (SFD)**, a latent diffusion paradigm that explicitly prioritizes semantic formation.
 SFD constructs composite latents by combining compact semantic representations from a pretrained visual encoder (via a **Semantic VAE**) with texture latents, and performs asynchronous denoising with separate noise schedules: semantics denoise earlier to guide texture refinement.
 During denoising, SFD operates in three phases: